alyssadata/origin-longevity/src/content/articles/mechanisms/altered-intercellular-communication.md

+THIS IS A TEST LINE - DELETE ME LATER

 ---
 title: "Altered intercellular communication: when the signals break down"
 description: "How aging disrupts hormonal, immune, and paracrine signaling between cells, spreading dysfunction systemically."